 If sites like Elance decides to move on, make sure your freelancing career does not and you can adapt to the new platforms like Upwork easily

-Elance is closed for new clients and it was a significant source of new clients to me for the last 5 years.
+Elance is closing for new clients, and every one of us has to move over to Upwork.
+Elance was a significant source of new clients to me in the last five years.

-As I started to have more regular clients from my blog, Elance slowly became significantly small source of new clients to me but I used to get some work Elance almost regularly.
+As I started to have more regular clients from my blog, Elance slowly became a significantly small source of new clients to me, but I used to get some work Elance almost regularly.

-Those small work from Elance stopped but that did not impact me much but as I discussed about Elance with my peers and other freelancers who have now been working on Upwork now from Elance, the general consensus is Upwork is not up to the mark to Elance.
+Those small work from Elance stopped, but that did not impact me much.
+However, as I discussed the move from Elance to Upwork with some of my friends, peers, and other freelancers who have now been working on Upwork from Elance, the consensus is Upwork is not up to the mark to Elance.

-On top of that when many platforms combines like in Upwork where it combines Elance and oDesk, there will be more projects and opportunities for sure but the flip side is there will be many more freelancers as well on a single platform increasing the competition for a job and that can prove to be tough on many freelancers.
+On top of that, when many platforms combine like in Upwork, Elance, and oDesk combining.
+There will be more projects and opportunities for sure.
+However, the flip side is there will be more freelancers as well on a single platform, increasing the competition for a job.
+It can prove to be tough for many freelancers.

 So I thought of giving it a try instead of just assuming it does not work like Elance.

-My conclusion is completely opposite of what I was told.
-Yes I agree the functional aspect of Upwork is lot harder and time consuming than Elance but for projects it is quite the same or even better than Elance.
+My conclusion is opposite to what I was told.
+Yes, I agree the functional aspect of Upwork is a lot harder and time-consuming than Elance.
+However, as we get used to the working of Upwork, it will become easier.
+However, on the projects, it is quite the same or even better than Elance.

-- New clients: I applied for some projects that I found I could get them done and managed to get quite a few new clients.
+- New clients: I applied for some projects that I found I can do.
+So I managed to get quite a few new clients.

 - High paying clients: I manage to grab high paying clients who were looking to get things done fast.